KNN-DBSCAN: a DBSCAN in high dimensions: Related work

-In~\figref{fig:eps_mnist} we report \dbsc{}'s NMI and number of clusters as a function of $\epsilon$ for \textbf{MNIST70K}; $\epsilon=1.20$ generates the best NMI (0.27) with 7 clusters, which is the case in run \#\nameref{test:1}.
-Notice that finding the correct $\epsilon$ doesn't require recomputation of the \knn{}; that's not the case for PDBSCAN.
-Also the timings for \dbsc{} can be even smaller if we use looser GOFMM accuracy.
-In fact, for most datasets reducing the accuracy to 75\% has no effect on the clustering quality.
+\textbf{Efficiency.} It is evident from ~\Cref{table:MNIST}, \Cref{fig:Uniform1s} and \Cref{table:Uniform2s} that $k$NN-DBSCAN is in general much faster than PDBSCAN.
+For instance, $k$NN-DBSCAN is 37 times faster than PDBSCAN on \Cref{fig:Uniform1s} when $\epsilon = 1.18$ and $M = 10$ (as seen in experiments \#10 and \#12).
+In~\Cref{fig:eps_mnist}, we report \dbsc{}'s NMI and the number of clusters as a function of $\epsilon$ for \textbf{MNIST70K}; the best NMI (0.27) with 7 clusters is achieved at $\epsilon = 1.20$, corresponding to \nameref{test:1}.
+We can observe that finding the optimal $\epsilon$ does \textbf{not} require recomputation of the \knn{} for $k$NN-DBSCAN, unlike PDBSCAN.
+Additionally, using a looser GOFMM accuracy can further reduce the timings for \dbsc{}.
+In fact, for most datasets, reducing the accuracy to 75\% does not impact the clustering quality.